belsneha/-AI-Powered-Analytics-Dashboard/README.md

 📊 AI-Powered Analytics Dashboard – InsightCanvas

 This is a modern analytics dashboard built for the ADmyBRAND internship task (Task A).
-It helps marketing teams easily see data and insights using beautiful charts and smart UI
+It helps marketing teams easily see data and insights using beautiful charts and smart UI.

 🚀 Project Features
 - Built with **Next.js 14**, **Tailwind CSS**, and **React**
 - Uses **Recharts** for showing data in charts